Principal Investigator

 Hannah Slater

-Hannah is currently pursuing a MS and PhD in biomedical informatics at Vanderbilt University.
-She has a dual Bachelor of Science in Chemical Engineering and Chemistry from the University of Alabama.
+Hannah is currently pursuing a PhD in Biomedical Informatics at Vanderbilt University and is funded by the National Library of Medicine.
+She received a dual Bachelor of Science in Chemical Engineering and Chemistry from the University of Alabama and a Master’s of Science in Biomedical Informatics from Vanderbilt University.
 Her current research interests are characterization, identification, and prevention of suicide and adverse events.

 Lab Alumni